Our diabetes educator says it can, but it takes some thought -- and action.

-Dietitians with Nutrition Counseling of Doylestown Hospital offer individual nutrition counseling for children, teens and adults at The Pavilion at Doylestown Hospital.
+Dietitians with Doylestown Health’s Nutrition Services offer individual nutrition counseling for children, teens and adults at The Pavilion at Doylestown Hospital.

-Nutrition Counseling of Doylestown Hospital offers personalized nutrition plans for those with a current medical condition or those interested in preventive health and weight loss.
+Doylestown Health’s Nutrition Services offers personalized nutrition plans for those with a current medical condition or those interested in preventive health and weight loss.